 He’s blind in one eye and 90% blind in the other.
-On the rare occasion he makes it through often inaccessible application processes, his disability scares employers away.
+On rare occasion he manages to complete what for him is an often inaccessible, difficult online application process and is rewarded with a face-to-face interview.
+But he knows his disability scares employers away.

 Golam Ahmed has an MBA and no job.
-He has no job, interviewers tell him, because he has no Canadian experience.
-And eight months after coming to Toronto from Bangladesh, he’s had no chance to get Canadian experience because no one will give him a job.
+He has no job, interviewers tell him, because he lacks Canadian experience; and eight months after arriving in Toronto from Bangladesh, he’s had no chance to earn that desired commodity because few will give him a chance.

-Ontario’s employment crisis is far more complex than the candidates campaigning for your vote might make it seem.
-While all three major parties – the Liberals, the Progressive Conservative and the New Democrats – have pledged rosy job-creating strategies with specific numbers attached, the solution to what’s plaguing the province’s labour market is not so simple.
+Ontario’s employment crisis is far more complex than the candidates campaigning for your vote make it seem.
+While all three parties – the Liberals, the Progressive Conservatives and the New Democrats – have pledged rosy job creating strategies with specific numbers attached, the solution to what’s plaguing the province’s labour market is not so simple.

 REALITY CHECK: What you may have missed in Tim Hudak’s jobs plan